 # Complex statements

 WHERE condition can also contain subqueries.
-The example below selects inactive users from the
+The example below selects active users from the

-ID IN(SELECT DISTRIBUTOR_ID FROM USERS WHERE ACTIVE = FALSE)
+ID IN(SELECT USER_ID FROM USERS WHERE ACTIVE = TRUE)

-When used in a Select rows action, this will select all rows in the
+When used in a Select rows action, this will select all rows from your main query that are related to rows in the

 Using subquery in WHERE condition